 Create unique passwords.

-Create unique passwords for each online account and use different passwords for each account.
+Create unique passwords for each of your online account.
 If your password is something obvious or easy to guess, criminals have a better chance of hacking into your accounts and accessing the payment information you’ve used to purchase items from the site.
+For tips on how to create and maintain strong passwords, click here.

 Don’t shop on public Wi-Fi.